obsidian-tasks-group/obsidian-tasks/docs/queries/sorting.md

 To sort the results of a query different from the default, you must add at least one `sort by` line to the query.

-### Available sorting properties
+## Available sorting properties

-You can sort tasks by the following properties:
+You can sort tasks by the following properties.

-File locations:
+### File locations

 1. `path` (the path to the file that contains the task)
 1. `filename` (the filename of the file that contains the task, with its extension)